richarddwang/coursera-DL-specialization-docker-env/README.md

 3. Copy the last line output of console to browser
 you can see like `http://0.0.0.0:8888/?token=b2c061a4...`, everytime the token will change, so we can't avoid this step.

-# Fix Error
-5. fix error related to matplotlib
+4. fix error related to matplotlib
 `matplotlib scatter: TypeError: unhashable type: 'numpy.ndarray'` occurs when running assignments locally, not the problem of this project, see https://stackoverflow.com/questions/49840380/matplotlib-scatter-typeerror-unhashable-type-numpy-ndarray.
 Anyway, search code for `plot` and append `.ravel().tolist()` to Y or train_Y ..., the plot function used mostly in Course2, and less in other course.

-6. fix error of encoding
+5. fix error of encoding
 add `encoding='utf-8'` to `open` in `read_glove_vecs` used in both word2vector and emoji assignments in course5 week2

 # Attention